 Key ingredients and why

-- Fresh lemon juice: The “sour” in gin sour.
-Always use fresh, never bottled.
-You’ll need about half a lemon.
+- Fresh lemon juice: The sour element.
+Always fresh, never bottled.
+About half a lemon gives you an ounce.

-- Egg white: Creates that signature silky foam on top.
-Use half an egg white per drink.
-For a vegan version, substitute 1/2 oz (15 ml) aquafaba (the liquid from a can of chickpeas, just make sure it’s unsalted).
+- Egg white: Creates that silky, thick foam on top.
+Half an egg white per drink is all you need.
+For a vegan version, swap it for half an ounce of aquafaba (the liquid from a can of chickpeas) – it froths up just as well.

 Method